LabO8/nestjs-s3/site/docs/objects.md

      */
     SSECustomerAlgorithm?: string;
     /**
-     * <p>Specifies the customer-provided encryption key for Amazon S3 to use in encrypting data.
+     * <p>Specifies the customer-provided encryption key for Amazon S3 to encrypt.
 This
      *          value is used to store the object and then it is discarded; Amazon S3 does not store the
      *          encryption key.
 The key must be appropriate for use with the algorithm specified in the
      *             <code>x-amz-server-side-encryption-customer-algorithm</code> header.</p>